 Reproductions and Permissions

 The University of Oregon Libraries Special Collections and University Archives (SCUA) offers scholars, researchers, students, and the general public the opportunity to purchase high-resolution digital copies of materials from its collections.
 Requests must be secured via our online form for any kind of publication, distribution, or reproduction.
-Turn-around time is approximately four weeks from date of payment, and all orders will be pre-billed as of October 15.
+Turn-around time is approximately six weeks from date of payment, and all orders will be pre-billed.
 You may also opt for a rush order, which can be turned around within one business week, for a 50% surcharge.

 Special Collections and University Archives requires scanning of complete folders for our manuscript and university archives collections (this does not apply to the photography and architectual collections).
 We will scan all items in a folder at a high resolution.
 For folders containing less than five pages, we will charge a per item rate of $10/item.
 For folders with more than five pages, we will charge a flat rate of $50/folder.
 See our page on rates.
 This process improves our ability to preserve our materials as well as our ability to provide more comprehensive public services.
 Once the contents of a folder have been scanned, we are able to provide access to the file for subsequent requests without having to scan the materials again.
 We will link digitized content to folders in our online finding aids.
 Researchers are welcome to use their own cameras to take reference shots at no charge; see our camera policy.
 We also have a list of freelance researcher whom remote researchers can hire.
 Please email here if you are interested in this option.